MSG Network: New York Mets (2002–2005)

 From 2002 to 2005, MSG held rights to Tuesday and Wednesday night games from the New York Mets, obtaining the rights from Fox Sports Net New York (MSG, Fox Sports New York and WPIX each carried about 50 games a season on consistent days of the week).
 Like the Yankees deal, MSG also maintained broadcast television rights, placing games on WWOR-TV (channel 9) before the games moved to WPIX in 1999.

-Mets games moved to SportsNet New York, a regional sports network that is partially owned by the team (Comcast and Spectrum, which generally provide cable service to certain parts of the New York City metropolitan area – and in Spectrum's case, most of upstate New York – not served by Cablevision, or the other partners), after the 2005 season; although, WPIX retained rights to a reduced slate of games.
+For the 2005 season, Mets games moved to SportsNet New York, a regional sports network co-owned by the team and several cable providers (later Comcast and Spectrum), which provide cable service to areas not served by Cablevision in New York City metropolitan area – and in Spectrum's case, most of upstate New York.
+WPIX retained rights to a reduced slate of games.

 New York Red Bulls/MetroStars

-MSG has broadcast New York Red Bulls matches from its inception in 1996 when it was known as the New York/New Jersey MetroStars.
-The network also signed Multi-year deals in 2011 and in 2014.
+MSG has broadcast New York Red Bulls matches from its inception in 1996, when the team was known as the New York/New Jersey MetroStars.
+The network also signed multi-year deals in 2011 and in 2014.

 The network lost its rights to the New York Red Bulls matches in 2022 after Major League Soccer signed a 10-year broadcast deal to air all matches of MLS on Apple TV+ through the MLS Season Pass.